How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 Step 3.
 Update the Folder Structure

-In Moodle 5.1 and later, your site must be served from:
+From Moodle 5.1 onwards, your site should be served from:

 /moodle/public/

 not from the root Moodle directory.
-This step is essential.
+This step is required for most standard setups.
 If your document root isn’t updated, Moodle will not load correctly. ( Moodle Docs )

 Plugin locations in 5.1+: